MelonKony/millmint/content/millmint/essays/social-economy.md

 On the other hand, it is also important not to use these cultural contexts as a crutch, and to insist that some unique altruism or generosity powers their society; it doesn't.
 Worldbuilding projects are geeky and sometimes fantastical, but you can take those things seriously to demonstrate or advocate for deeper truths.

-Advocating for moneylessness in Vekllei does not mean I think moneylessness is feasible in the real world.
-Simultaneously, thinking it is unfeasible in our own world doesn't mean I don't think it's realistic in Vekllei's context, or that I think of Vekllei as a fantasy society with no real insights.
-It is fictitious, yes, but it also advocates for real things, and while their society wholesale doesn't apply to the real world, it does speak to real truths.
+<mark>Advocating for moneylessness in Vekllei does not mean I think moneylessness is feasible in the real world.
+Simultaneously, thinking it is unfeasible in our own world doesn't mean I don't think it's realistic in Vekllei's context, or that I think of Vekllei as a fantasy society with no real insights.</mark> It is fictitious, yes, but it also advocates for real things, and while their society wholesale doesn't apply to the real world, it does speak to real truths.

 We might not be on the cusp of a moneyless society, but Vekllei also depicts a society in which commodification of life and leisure is nonexistent, and assured standards of living allow parts of society to prosper and contribute to the advancement of their world.
 They are not saturated with consumerism, and are not fanatically technocratic or historicist.
 They are proud, multicultural, and good-natured.